Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: A general strategy for disproving the CD condition

 meaning that the function $\beta(q)$ defined in \eqref{eq:covector_coord} vanishes at $q$ \emph{if and only if} $q\in C(\surf)$.
-In particular, it vanishes at the origin, making the initial covector degenerate as $q\to (0,\zero)$.
+In particular, it vanishes at the origin, making the initial covector singular at $q= (0,\zero)$.
 Moreover, solving the Hamiltonian system, we deduce that